 - 100 N. Queen St., Kinston, NC

 - The Neuse II is on the south side of town, on the southwest corner of N. Heritage and W. Gordon Sts.
-The original Neuse is in the CSS Neuse Interpretive Center at 100 N. Queen St.
+The wreck of the original Neuse is inside the CSS Neuse Civil War Interpretive Center at 100 N. Queen St.

 - RA Rates:

 Visitor Tips and News About Confederate Ironclads: Neuse and Neuse II

 Be sure to check out the CSS Neuse remains at the Civil War Interpretive Center.[Steven N., 03/24/2015]

 The C.S.S.
 Neuse, one of the Confederacy's ironclad warships, didn't have a very distinguished history.
 After its construction was completed, it ran aground on its first and only voyage.
 It returned to its mooring in Kinston, where it was later burned and sunk by its own crew to keep it from being captured by invading Union troops.

 It is, however, one of three ironclads still in existence.
 It was raised from the river in the '60s, and what's left of it, mostly the lower part of the hull, sits rotting in a sort of open-air warehouse in a park outside town.
 There also used to be a museum at the park that displayed artifacts from the ship, but it was trashed by hurricane Floyd in 1999.
 There are plans underway to move the ship and the artifacts to a new museum on Queen Street that'll be open in 2007.